Clubs and Opportunities

 Our music, dance and drama groups have the opportunity to perform several times every year.
-2017 saw WA's first ever musical production, Bugsy Malone, which was a huge success, followed up by Hairspray in 2018.
+2017 saw WA's first ever musical production, Bugsy Malone, which was a huge success, followed up by Hairspray in 2018 and We Will Rock You in 2019.
 Students also enjoy computing clubs, a popular film club and Young Enterprise.

 Our first-class sporting facilities allow the school to offer sports at lunchtimes and after school.
 Activities include popular sports such as football and rugby, as well as athletics, gymnastics and 'Nike Training'.
 Our new collaboration with Greenhouse Sports gives students access to specialised coaching in table tennis and basketball.